The Bosley Hair Transplant Procedure

 Hair transplantation is not to be confused with hair replacement, in the way of wigs and hair systems.
-Hair replacement involves using synthetic or human hair to temporarily cover a bald spot, and hair replacement systems require quite a bit of professional styling and upkeep to blend with your natural hairline.
-Hair replacement systems and hair pieces are adhered to the perimeter of the bald spot using clips, tape, or liquid adhesives, which can cause more problems for delicate hair follicles.
+Hair replacement involves using synthetic or human hair to temporarily cover a bald spot, and hair replacement systems.
 Unlike hair replacement systems, hair transplantation surgery is a permanent solution that requires no on-going maintenance.

 Hair transplantation surgery works to replace or restore one's lost hair and hairline.
 To dispel any misconceptions surrounding hair transplantation and how it varies from other thinning hair treatments, we've put together a short snapshot of what the hair transplant procedure entails and what you can expect during your procedure.

 Hair transplantation surgery takes only one day to complete, and is performed on an out-patient basis.
 You'll arrive at Bosley and go home the same day.